Last Updated on

 7. Feeding in a Hurried Manner

-This usually is a problem with most babies who are used to feeding when their hunger pangs have lasted for a long time.
+This usually is a problem with most babies who are used to feeding later than usual, especially when they have been hungry for a long time.
 Such babies grab hold of the breast or the bottle the moment they get it and gulp down enormous quantities of milk quickly.
 Furthermore, the milk flow rate from the nipple and the ability of the baby to suck can increase the rate extensively.
 Such instances can lead a baby to feed a lot more than needed because it takes the body some time to sense the feeling of satisfaction from the stomach.

 8. An Involuntary Reflex of Sucking Actively